Evidence-Based Psychotherapy for Valued Living

 Research

 Dr. Heinz’s research complements, informs, and inspires her clinical practice.
-Dr. Heinz has been awarded over 1.5 million dollars in federal and private funding to conduct clinical research grants aimed at improving treatment for problematic substance use and PTSD.
-She has published over 50 manuscripts in leading scientific journals including Nature Reviews Neuroscience, Journal of Substance Abuse Treatment, and Psychological Services.
-Dr. Heinz has presented her findings at numerous national and international conferences, and serves as a reviewer for high-impact journals in psychological science.
+Dr. Heinz has been awarded over 1.5 million dollars in federal and private funding to conduct clinical research grants aimed at improving treatment for problematic substance use and post-traumatic stress in vulnerable populations.
+She has published over 60 manuscripts in leading scientific journals including Nature Reviews Neuroscience, Journal of Substance Abuse Treatment, and Psychological Services.
+Dr. Heinz has presented her findings at numerous national and international conferences, and serves as a reviewer for high-impact journals in psychological science and digital health.

-Specifically, Dr. Heinz is interested in learning how to democratize access to science-based mental health treatments by harnessing technology.
+Our country is experiencing a mental health crisis.
+Dr. Heinz is interested in learning how to democratize access to science-based mental health treatments by harnessing technology.
 She has worked in public-private partnerships to develop technology solutions to better serve at-risk populations and widen the mental health safety net.
-Finally, Dr. Heinz studies employment as a social determinant of health and aims to understand factors that promote well-being in the workplace, particularly for entrepreneurs and individuals with mental health conditions.
+Finally, Dr. Heinz studies employment as a social determinant of health and aims to understand factors that promote well-being in the workplace, particularly for entrepreneurs.

 Selected Media Interviews